Eastern Antioquia Real Estate 2026: Airport Corridor Guide

 Marinilla: The Affordable Gateway

-Marinilla (population 60K) sits at 1,650 meters elevation and serves as the gateway to Lake Guatapé.
-The town combines colonial architecture with bohemian culture—it's the heart of Antioquia's artisan movement.
+Marinilla (population 60K) sits at 2,120 meters elevation—higher and cooler than Rionegro—and serves as the gateway to Lake Guatape, located just 35 km east along the Autopista Medellin-Bogota.
+The town combines colonial architecture (founded in 1690, making it one of the oldest settlements in the corridor) with bohemian culture—it is the heart of Antioquia's artisan movement, hosting 12+ annual cultural festivals including the renowned Festival de Musica Religiosa.
 Unlike Rionegro's commercial focus or El Retiro's luxury positioning, Marinilla offers the corridor's most affordable real estate: $45/ft² average, with apartments from $40K-$120K and houses from $60K-$180K.
+The drive to Jose Maria Cordova Airport takes 25 minutes via the Autopista, giving Marinilla buyers airport access at roughly 40% lower property prices than Rionegro.

 Marinilla attracts young professionals, digital nomads, and remote workers seeking affordability and lifestyle.
 The town has strong WiFi, affordable restaurants and cafes, and a thriving arts scene.
 Long-term rental demand is highest in Marinilla—furnished apartments rent for $500-800/month to young professionals, generating 6-8% yields.
 Airbnb rates are lower ($50-80/night) but occupancy is higher than more remote towns.